ApocalypseCalculator/Someone/README.md

 Inside the token.js file, put your bot token inside the `""`. save the file.

-before running, make sure you installed the discord.js module. you can do this with `npm install discord.js`  (npm should come with node, if it does not, seperately install npm)
+before running, make sure you installed the required dependencies by doing `npm install`  (npm should come with node, if it does not, seperately install npm)

-if you have node installed, go to your terminal, head to bot folder directory (`cd filepath`), and run the `node index.js` command. (make sure node is v12 or higher)
+if you have node installed, go to your terminal, head to bot folder directory (`cd filepath`), and run the `node .` command.

 Bot has been upgraded to comply with the newest Discord.js v12